Pieces of Me (Ashlee Simpson song): Release and promotion

 "Pieces of Me" was released as the lead single from Autobiography on June 29, 2004.
 The music video for the song, directed by Stefan Smith, features Simpson (wearing a white shirt emblazoned with the word "punk" and a pink dress, as well as using Fostex T20RP headphones) and her band in the studio interspersed with clips of reality TV footage from The Ashlee Simpson Show.
 The video is fairly simplistic, and Simpson refers to the more elaborate video for her second single, "Shadow", as her first "real" video.

 Simpson appeared on MTV's Total Request Live on May 17, 2004, and the "Pieces of Me" video was premiered on the show on this date.
 On June 2, she also appeared on the show and performed the song.
 The video did not debut on the countdown's top 10 until July 19; however, it reached number one for the first time on August 4 and remained on the countdown through September 13.
 The "Shadow" video premiered on the following day and took the place of "Pieces of Me" on the countdown.

 Simpson has frequently performed "Pieces of Me" live, including a number of notable television performances.
 She sang the song at Summer Music Mania on May 20, and it aired on FOX on June 1.
 Simpson sang "Pieces of Me" (followed by a brief interview with Jay Leno) on the May 24, 2004, episode of The Tonight Show, and she also sang the song on the Late Show with David Letterman on July 16.
-She performed "Pieces of Me" (after a brief interview with Charles Gibson) on Good Morning America on July 19, the day before her album was released in the U.S., and on July 27, she sang it (after an interview) on Ryan Seacrest's talk show, On Air With Ryan Seacrest.
+She performed "Pieces of Me" (after a brief interview with Charles Gibson) on Good Morning America on July 19, the day before her album was released in the US, and on July 27, she sang it (after an interview) on Ryan Seacrest's talk show, On Air With Ryan Seacrest.
 On August 8 she performed "Pieces of Me" on the 2004 Teen Choice Awards, and the song also received the Song of the Summer award.
 On August 29, Simpson performed the song during the pre-show for the 2004 MTV Video Music Awards.

-The song made its debut somewhat later in the United Kingdom, where the album was also released several months after it was in the U.S. In September 2004, Simpson made several notable television appearances in the UK in which she performed the song, including on Top of the Pops (September 17), Top of the Pops Saturday (September 25), CD:UK and Popworld.
+The song made its debut somewhat later in the United Kingdom, where the album was also released several months after it was in the US.
+In September 2004, Simpson made several notable television appearances in the UK in which she performed the song, including on Top of the Pops (September 17), Top of the Pops Saturday (September 25), CD:UK and Popworld.